Healthcare Payer Insights

 August 8, 2018

-As we highlighted in a recent blog, today’s value-based and more consumer-centric care environment has elevated the idea of “engagement” to be among the most critical drivers of payer success, particularly for government-sponsored plans.
-Unengaged members potentially translate into avoidable medical costs (e.g., lack of preventative care and care coordination), missed revenue opportunity (risk adjustment), and financial penalties (e.g., failing to meet performance thresholds under HEDIS, Stars, and obligations under value-based payments).
+As we highlighted in a recent blog post, today’s value-based and more consumer-centric care environment has elevated the idea of “engagement” to be among the most critical drivers of payer success, particularly for government-sponsored plans.
+Unengaged health plan members potentially translate into avoidable medical costs (e.g., lack of preventative care and care coordination), missed revenue opportunity (risk adjustment), and financial penalties (e.g., failing to meet performance thresholds under HEDIS, Stars, and obligations under value-based payments).
 The healthcare marketplace is realizing that successful member engagement depends on timely and more personalized outreach received in the preferred communication channel.
 To maximize the ability to reach unengaged members, we believe it will be necessary for payers to incorporate a cohesive end-to-end enterprise solution consisting of intelligent analytics, multi-modal remote outreach methods, and face-to-face engagement through Community Health Workers (CHW).

-The definition of member engagement has changed
+The definition of health plan member engagement has changed

 Historically, payer strategies for optimizing revenue (premium) and managing medical costs required little-or-no involvement of members and were largely addressed through premium adjustment and managing access to care.